wuaipinglab/ImmuCC/tissue_immucc/README.md

-This repository contains the dependencies to the tissue specific computational tool
+This repository contains a brief introduction on how to run the tissue specific computational tool
 ======================================================================================================

 1.Dependencies